ayanpan/boomi-design-development-best-practices/README.md

 :point_right: When using Groovy in custom scripts, use **Groovy 2.4** and not Groovy 1.5 (now unsupported).

 :point_right: Write notes in the process using **Add Notes** whenever there's a complex logic.
+It is also recommended to put the Notes on top of the Shape which it is meant for.

 :point_right: **Arrange** the Shapes (using the Arrange button) in the Build canvas, so that the Process looks tidy.